Umairhassan5/Git_Basic_To_Master_Commands/Readme.md

 **_Add the file to commit the changes_**

-- git add "File Name" (Withoud quotes, after add it will be green)
+- git add "File Name" (Without quotes, after add it will be green)
   Note: (If you want to add the whole project files **_git add ._** )

 **_Commit the changes_**